RMIT-COSC2780-2973-IDM24/IDM24-DOC/FAQ-COURSE.md

 and see how it goes.
 If you don't feel comfortable with that, then this may be a signal :-)

 Another objective reference of difficulty could be the grade distribution.
 In general, the course has had 15/20% HDs and ~20/25% NN.
 So, it is hard to get an HD and if one doesn't do the work to a good standard it is easy to fail it. :-)

+In general, if you are looking for a course to that is not too demanding (maybe because you are already taking difficult courses in the semester), then this may not be a good choice.
+However, if you have motivation and time space to dedicate, I suspect you may learn a way of thinking and solving programs that you have never been exposed to before.

 Nonetheless, you are happy to come to chat with me and we can discuss your _own case_.
 Please drop by my office or send me an email for an appointment; I am usually in my office available on Mondays, Wednesdays and Fridays.
 Come!